-Backpacking in the Winter is unlike any other season of the year, for obvious reasons.
-My last backpacking trip (January) temps got down into the teens at night.
-Is that by definition Winter?
-I guess the answer would be what region are you backpacking in?.
-The Southeast (where I am) is obviously much different than Northeast.
-Is packing for a 15 degree night in the Southeast the same as packing for a 15 degree night in the Northeast?
-No
+Backpacking in the late Fall, or early Winter is unlike any other season of the year, for obvious reasons.
+There are definitely some gear changes that need you need to be aware of.
+Not to mention, it’s COLDER.
+When I go backpacking in the Winter, temps can get down into the teens at night.
+That by definition is Winter?
+It’s important to understand that depending on what region are you backpacking in, could be the difference in what gear you bring.
+The Southeast (where I am) is different than Northeast, or the Pacific Northwest.
+Is packing for a 20 degree night in the Southeast the same as packing for a 20 degree night in the Northeast?
+Probably not.
+Why?
+In the Southeast, it maybe cold at night, but it certainly warms up during the day.
+So your layering system maybe a little different.

 Backpacking for Winter requires careful thought and planning.
 Weather and elevation are going to play key factors in how you pack for your trip.
-In the Southeast for example, backpackers can expect temps to rebound during the day.
-Low of 15, high of 50.
-In the Southeast you are probably NOT going to run into 2 feet of snow.
-So how do you pack for a cold night and warm days?
+In the Southeast for example you are probably NOT going to run into 2 feet of snow.
+In the Northeast, I would makes sure I brought Snowshoes.
+Unlikely in the Southeast.
+Packing for cold nights and warm days can be tricky in of itself.
+Many times, it’s really cold in the morning.
+But once I get going, I’m pretty toasty warm

 I was quite warm under a tarp recently when the temps got down to 15 degrees at night.
 I had 3 layers and a 15 degree Marmot Adventurer sleeping bag with a 2mm ground cloth and a Long Thermarest underneath.
 However, during the day when temps reached a balmy 45 degrees, I had only 2 layers and never over heated.